-At Flinders Fertility we recognise that a website may not cover all your information requirements.
-That's why we offer a number of information options.
-So, if you want to find out more about the medical and surgical management of endometriosis, either:
+We recognise that a website may not cover all your information requirements so that's why we offer a number of information options.
+If you want to find out more about the medical and surgical management of endometriosis, either:

 - Email us at email@example.com.

 - Seek a referral to Flinders Fertility from your Doctor.

 If you require the aid of an interpreter please let us know, as well as any specific regional dialect that you may require.